GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 ## Overview

-Starting from first version CE uses LDAP layer to store data.
-4.0 uses reviewed and extended persistence mechanism with new functionalities:
+In previous versions, the Gluu Server used LDAP for its persistence layer.
+In CE 4.0, the persistence mechanism has been reviewed and extended new functionalities:

-1. There is no dependency on specific DB persistence module.
+1. The Gluu Server no longer has a dependency on specific DB persistence module.

-1. It’s possible to add new persistence plugins.
+1. New persistence plugins can be added.

-1. It’s possible to split data between few persistence modules.
+1. Data can be split between multiple persistence modules.

 In 4.0 CE has 3 persistence modules:

-1. LDAP persistence module (https://github.com/GluuFederation/oxCore/tree/master/persistence-ldap).
-It’s default persistence method in CE.
+1. [LDAP](https://github.com/GluuFederation/oxCore/tree/master/persistence-ldap), the default persistence method in CE.

-1. Couchbase persistence module (https://github.com/GluuFederation/oxCore/tree/master/persistence-couchbase).
-Setup supports local Couchbase and remote installation with pre-installed Couchbase server.
+1. [Couchbase](https://github.com/GluuFederation/oxCore/tree/master/persistence-couchbase), supporting either local or remote installation with a pre-installed Couchbase server.

-1. Hybrid persistence module (https://github.com/GluuFederation/oxCore/tree/master/persistence-hybrid) This meta module allows to map data to different persistence modules.
-For example company can use LDAP for users/groups entrees and other layer to store rests of the entries.
+1. [Hybrid](https://github.com/GluuFederation/oxCore/tree/master/persistence-hybrid), a meta module that allows mapping data to different persistence modules.
+For example, a company can use LDAP for users and groups entries, but a different layer to store all other entries.

-Internal data model is the same for all persistence modules.
-This consistency is based on generic annotations, filters API, persistence API, entry type (objectClass) and persistence key (Domain Name).
-Here is sample persistence bean:
+The internal data model is the same for all persistence modules.
+This consistency is based on generic annotations, the filters API, the persistence API, entry type (objectClass) and persistence key (Domain Name).
+Here is a sample persistence bean:

 ![Entry definitions](../img/admin-guide/installation-guide/entry_definition.png)

-Persistence entry manager API provides CRUID operations which work with persistence beans.
-The base API defined in PersistenceEntryManager (https://github.com/GluuFederation/oxCore/blob/master/persistence-core/src/main/java/org/gluu/persist/PersistenceEntryManager.java) in oxcore-persistence-core library.
+The persistence entry manager API provides CRUID operations, which works with persistence beans.
+The base API is defined in [PersistenceEntryManager](https://github.com/GluuFederation/oxCore/blob/master/persistence-core/src/main/java/org/gluu/persist/PersistenceEntryManager.java) in the oxcore-persistence-core library.

 ## Persistence Layer Dependencies

-This diagram shows EntryManager dependencies and it type resolution based on persistence.type specified in gluu.properties
+This diagram shows the EntryManager dependencies and type resolutions based on persistence.type specified in gluu.properties

 ![Dependency Chart](../img/admin-guide/installation-guide/persistence_dependencies.png)

-## Persistence Layers
+## Persistence Layer Modules

 ### LDAP

 This module uses LDAP server to store data.
 The module code is in project oxcore-persistence-ldap (https://github.com/GluuFederation/oxCore/tree/master/persistence-ldap).

 There are few major data structure changes in 4.0 data model:

 - Dropped `o=<inumOrg>` sub level